Ultrasounds Empower Decisions for Women Seeking an Abortion in Snellville, Georgia

 These are all crucial pieces of information for women choosing the right option for their specific situation.

 An ultrasound can even reveal if a pregnancy is viable.
 According to Mayo Clinic, 1 in 5 of all pregnancies end in a natural miscarriage, and an ultrasound can confirm viability.
 It can also detect an ectopic pregnancy, which is a medical emergency for the wellbeing of the mother.
 And according to the The American College of Obstetricians and Gynecologists, “currently, there is no evidence that ultrasound is harmful to a developing fetus.”

 As part of women’s reproductive health and ability to give informed consent (for any medical procedure), women must have all adequate information available.
 Ultrasounds are not the “undue burden” described by pro-choice organizations.
 Ultrasounds provide key information, unique to each woman’s circumstance and options, empowering her decision making.

 Pamphlets and articles that walk through an abortion procedure do not give the particular details an ultrasound provides.
 Discouraging women from having an ultrasound on the basis that it will emotionally distress them is demeaning to a woman’s ability to handle her own health issues and limits her freedom of choice.

-Obria Medical Clinics offers ultrasounds near Snellville, by trained staff who make women feel comfortable in a safe environment.
+Obria Medical Clinics offers ultrasounds near Snellville, GA, by trained staff who make women feel comfortable in a safe environment.
 Scheduling a pregnancy test and ultrasound is the best first step to knowing all the options.